ionic-team/stencil-site/src/docs/config/extras.md

 ### cssVarsShim

 Include the CSS Custom Property polyfill/shim for legacy browsers.
 Defaults to `true` for legacy builds only.
 ESM builds will not include the css vars shim.
-This is an opt-out polyfill.
+This is an opt-out polyfill for legacy builds.

 A result of setting this to `false` is that you will need to manually provide "fallback" properties to legacy builds.
-For example:
+For example, in the css below, the css variable will not be polyfilled for IE11, so the developer will manually need to provide a fallback just before the css variable.
+Doing

 ```css
 div {